 Even with the many benefits, no business is immune to challenges.
 Understanding the pros and cons of being a travel agent is a significant step toward informed career decision-making.

 Do Travel Agents Get Discounts for Themselves?

-The truth of the matter is, travel agents are not offered free flights or tours.
-However, they often get discounted trips from travel destinations and hotels that seek recommendations from such agents.
-These discounted trips are mostly research-based for the travel agent as they try to get the best places to recommend for their clients.
+But, they often get discounted rates from travel destinations and hotels that seek recommendations from agents.
+These discounts are mostly research-based for the travel agent as they try to get the best places to recommend to their clients.

-Also, since travel agents are always up to date with the trends in the industry, they can easily spot trips offered at the lowest prices and book for themselves.
-Better still, they sometimes get to earn commissions on their personal trips.
+Also, since agents are always up to date with the latest trends in the industry, they can easily spot trips offered at the lowest prices and book for themselves.
+Better still, they sometimes get to earn commissions on their travels.

 - Latest Posts

 Blake is a highly experienced travel writer working for a number of publications providing insights about his experiences around the world.